Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Results

 \subsubsection{Comparative Analysis with TCAV}

 The primary difference between our concept attribution and the TCAV score is that our method considers the magnitude of the gradients, not just their direction.
-This allows us to measure the concept's impact on the predictions, beyond just the network’s sensitivity to it.
+This allows us to measure the concept's impact on the predictions, beyond just the network's sensitivity to it.
 To demonstrate this, we compute the TCAV scores for tags and entities across each validation model (see \cref{fig:tcav}).
-On one hand, TCAV scores match the ground truth showing that the network trained without tags exhibits high sensitivity to the entities and no sensitivity to the tags.
-Furthermore, TCAV also aligns with the concept attribution showing that the 100\% tags model is sensitive to the “T” and “C” tags but not to the “Z”.
-On the other hand, TCAV struggles to capture the variations in the concept's importance defined by ground truth.
-All models except the 100\% tags show very similar TCAV scores for the entity concepts, even though their importance varies significantly across these models.
-This is attributable to most of the networks being sensitive to the entities.
-Indeed, on images without tags, the models' accuracies are 96.5\%, 96.2\%, 96.2\%, 95.2\%, and 36.2\% respectively.
-Similarly, the “C” tag has almost the same TCAV score for the models trained with 25\%, 75\%, and 100\% tags, which is inconsistent with the decline in accuracy for the “C” tagged zebras.
-In conclusion, while TCAV may be valuable in explaining whether the network learned to correlate a certain concept with a class, our method is superior in showing to what extent this influences the network's decisions.
+For the model trained without tags, the TCAV scores align with ground truth, showing high sensitivity to entities and no or negative sensitivity to tags (where 0.5 indicates no sensitivity and 0 signifies negative sensitivity).
+However, for the other models, TCAV struggles to capture variations in concept importance as defined by ground truth.
+These models yield high TCAV scores for both entities and tags, despite the decline in accuracy, indicating that their contributions to predictions differ significantly.
+This limitation arises because TCAV relies solely on the signs of gradients, making it incapable of distinguishing the relative importance of these concepts.
+Therefore, while the TCAV score may be valuable in explaining whether the network learned to correlate a certain concept with a class, our concept attribution provides a more comprehensive explanation by quantifying the extent to which a given concept influences the network's decisions.
+A qualitative and quantitative comparison with saliency methods (Grad-CAM and Integrated Gradients) is provided in \cref{ig_gcam_appendix}.